arfiusaldinofficial/arfiusaldinofficial/readme.md

 Arfius Al-din said, “Listening to the way of life of others and their personal experiences have always inspired many people to achieve success.
 All people seek to gain more knowledge to develop further their abilities, which is natural for human survival.
 I love to read the biography of successful people, which gives me great motivation to push forward in my career. “

-#### About his family members?
-Including him, Arfius Al-din have four family members.
-His father, Md.
-Alauddin Mridha is an Industrialist and Managing Director of Sun Solar Power Plant Ltd., and his Mother, Lutfun Nahar Meeta, is a housewife.
-He has a younger brother, and his name is Mashrif Al Din.

 #### His Quotes: